ContinuumRoboticsLab/opencontinuumrobotics/_posts/2023-02-07-ctcr-history.md

 toc: false
 classes: wide
 category: history
 excerpt: The first concentric tube continuum robot was published in 2005!
 And yet, the community usually refers to two papers from 2006 as the first.
+Why?
 header:
     teaser: /assets/images/posts/history/ctcr_teaser.jpg
 ---